"Notice that you have to bend down to go through the doors. That's so that nobody could enter a room with a weapon above their heads."

 Cycling distances and terrain It is about 24 miles from Banchory to Ballater.
 There is a gap in the cycle route between Kincardine O'Neil and Aboyne which means cycling on a main road for 5 miles.
 I would not recommend this road for novice cyclists.
 Apart from that the route is on traffic-free paths.
 It is mainly flat with the exception of the forestry paths after Banchory which are steep.

 Things to see and do Milton of Crathes, near Banchory, is a must for the many things you can do here.
 The Deeside Railway runs vintage carriages on a section of track.
 There is a craft centre housed in former mill buildings.
 Crathes Castle with its stunning gardens is a short walk or cycle from here.
 Read part one of the travel feature to find out more about The Deeside Railway.
+Note that the Cambus O'May suspension bridge is currently not accessible after storm damage (March 2018).

 Where to stay and eat